APGorobets/mkdocks1/docs/dashboards.md

 #### Creating a new dashboard

-To create a new dashboard, navigate to the side menu and click on the “Dashboards” icon and then on the “+Add dashboard” icon:
+To create a new dashboard, navigate to the side menu and click on the “Dashboards” icon and then on the “+Add dashboard” button:

 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards_menu_overview.png?raw=true)